Pueblo Revolt: Spanish attempt to return

-Some of the Isleta later returned to New Mexico, but others remained in El Paso, living in the Ysleta del Sur Pueblo.
-The Piro also moved to El Paso to live among the Spaniards, eventually forming part of the Piro, Manso, and Tiwa tribe.
+Some of the Isleta later returned to New Mexico, but others remained in Paso del Norte, living in the Ysleta del Sur Pueblo.
+The Piro also moved to Paso del Norte to live among the Spaniards, eventually forming part of the Piro, Manso, and Tiwa tribe.

 The Spanish were never able to re-convince some Puebloans to join Santa Fe de Nuevo México, and the Spanish often returned seeking peace instead of reconquest.
 For example, the Hopi remained free of any Spanish attempt at reconquest; though they did, at several non-violent attempts, try for unsuccessful peace treaties and unsuccessful trade agreements.
 For some Puebloans, the Revolt was a success in its objective to drive away Spanish influence.
+However, the Pueblos did not mourn the Spaniards' departure.
+Food grew scarce; starvation was unavoidable, and raids became increasingly common.
+Extra care was used to safeguard the food supply of the Pueblos along with their women and children.
+In 1691 or 1692, a delegation of Pueblo men from Jemez, Zia, Santa Ana, San Felipe, Pecos, and several Tanos traveled to Guadalupe del Paso to negotiate with the expelled Spaniards.
+According to tribal history, the Pueblo men invited the Spaniards to return.